melke/CloudKitDictionarySyncer/README.md

 # CloudKitDictionarySyncer

-CloudKitDictionarySyncer is a utility that you can use in your app to save a Dictionary to both a local plist file and remotely in the user's CloudKit private database.
-If CloudKit is not available, because the user is offline, not logged in or for some other reason, the Dictionary will be saved to the local plist only.
+CloudKitDictionarySyncer is a utility that you can use in your app to save an NSDictionary to both a local plist file and remotely in the user's CloudKit private database.
+If CloudKit is not available, because the user is offline, not logged in or for some other reason, the NSDictionary will be saved to the local plist only.

-At app startup, when you load the Dictionary, CloudKitDictionarySyncer will return a single Dictionary if the plist and iCloud version is identical.
+At app startup, when you load the dictionary, CloudKitDictionarySyncer will return a single dictionary if the plist and iCloud version is identical.
 If not, a Conflict tuple containing both dictionaries will be returned.
 Handle the conflict in a way appropriate for your app, for example by merging the data in both dictionaries or by simply choosing the last saved dictionary (last method not recommended).
-After the conflict is solved, you should save the Dictionary immediately.
+After the conflict is solved, you should save the dictionary immediately.
 This will resync the local plist dictionary and the iCloud dictionary.

 ##Installation

-Add the file [CloudKitDictionarySyncer.swift!](CloudKitDictionarySyncer/CloudKitDictionarySyncer.swift) to your project
+Add the file [CloudKitDictionarySyncer.swift](CloudKitDictionarySyncer/CloudKitDictionarySyncer.swift) to your project

 ##Usage